The Hunger Divide

 Where we must go from here

-Second Harvest Heartland is committed to confronting and eliminating racial disparities in hunger, and in doing so commit to the following actions:
+Second Harvest Heartland is investing $13.2 million to confronting and eliminating racial disparities in hunger, and in doing so commit to the following actions:

 - Applying a racial equity lens to our programs, services and operations